aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 On Leaf3
 - Configure interface Ethernet1 as an access port in vlan 112
+- Check connectivity from Leaf4 to its default gateway - 172.16.112.1

 ### Configure a Static Route on Host1 and Host2